oleksandrayelina/Use-of-LLMs-in-Churn-Prediction/README.md

 - training times
 - predicted probabilities

-These files can be loaded to reproduce evaluation and plots without rerunning training.
+These files can be loaded in "Reproducible results" part in the notebook to reproduce evaluation and plots without rerunning training.

 ### Training code